 On Dec.
 19, 2005, while accompanying his platoon leader on a routine mission near Yusufiyah in what was referred to as the “Triangle of Death” south of Baghdad, Army Sergeant Noah Galloway’s vehicle drove into a trip wire that ignited a roadside bomb.
 In the aftermath of the blast, which thrust the vehicle into a canal, the platoon leader would find SGT Galloway’s bloodied helmet, and later, a severely injured Galloway, legs mangled in the wreckage.

-In his previous home, SGT Galloway could not use a wheelchair, which was problematic when he wanted to rest his legs and remove his prosthetic.
-His new home with widened doorways alleviates that burden.
-Additionally, SGT Galloway recognizes that as he ages, his health and dexterity may deteriorate, putting him at greater risk of injuring his existing (“good”) limbs should he slip and fall.
-The home’s other safety features, including hold bars in the shower, carpet-less floors, and accessible kitchen cabinets, therefore, assures that he stays independent, healthy, and strong now, and in his later years, too.
+In his previous home, Noah could not use a wheelchair, making it difficult to rest and recover.
+His specially adapted custom home has an open floor plan and a barrier-free environment, including widened doorways, allowing access to every room.
+Noah recognizes that as he ages, his health and dexterity may deteriorate, putting him at greater risk of injury injuring should he slip and fall.
+Safety features such as hold bars in the shower, carpet-less floors, and accessible kitchen cabinets will help him stay independent, safe, and strong now and in the years to come.
 “I like to be tough and push myself to every limit.
 But this is my home, this is where I need to recover and I can do that here,” Noah says.

-SGT Galloway is committed to help “Pay it Forward” by advancing the mission of Homes For Our Troops throughout the country, and by being a positive role model and inspiration to others, especially our nation’s severely injured Veterans.
+SGT Galloway is committed to paying it forward by advancing the mission of Homes For Our Troops throughout the country, and by being a positive role model and inspiration to others, especially our nation’s severely injured Veterans.